 To edit parameters of the existing DDNS service, select the relevant line in the table.
-In the opened window, change the needed parameters and click the SAVE button.
+On the opened page, change the needed parameters and click the SAVE button.

-To remove an existing DDNS service, select the checkbox located to the left of the relevant line in the table and click the DELETE button.
+To remove an existing DDNS service, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\boxed{1}$).